You sold your house, an investment property, or something else of value. When do you tell the IRS?

 Instead of making estimated tax payments, you may choose to increase your income tax withholding to cover the additional tax.

 File a new Form W-4 with your payroll department.
 This can be a relatively painless way to cover the additional tax.
-Just don’t forget to adjust your income tax withholding again after January 1 when the capital gain amount is not included in your income (see How to Fill out Form W-4 to Keep More Money in Your Pocket).
+Just don’t forget to adjust your income tax withholding again after January 1 when the capital gain amount is not included in your income.

 Another strategy is to plan other tax events to counteract the effect of the capital gains tax.